CSIRT-MU/Stream4Flow/README.md

 ### *This project is no longer maintained*

 ⚠ Project **Stream4Flow** is no longer maintained as the used frameworks are constantly evolving, and it is not in our capacity to continually update the installation scripts.
-If you're interested in other network data processing tools and research, check out our [CSIRT-MU](https://github.com/CSIRT-MU) repositories.
+If you're interested in other network data processing tools and our current research, check out [CSIRT-MU](https://github.com/CSIRT-MU) repositories.

 ## About Stream4Flow